 How Mobile Last works

 The whole problem goes away with a Mobile Last approach using Responsive Design.
-If you can keep the content of the desktop site so simple that you want to have all of the same content on a phone, and you can keep images so small (say 50kB) that downloading the full size isn't an issue - and those seem to be the key questions - then Mobile First isn't really needed.
+If you can keep the content of the desktop site so simple that you want to have all of the same content on a phone - and that's the key question - then Mobile First isn't really needed.

 Old versions of Internet Explorer are happy, because they can't understand the media queries that tell the web browser to be different on smaller screens.
 And there's no real need to allow for phones that don't understand media queries, because they are now too old and too little used for anybody much to be browsing the web on them.